 3. The Christ heals a crippled man on the Sabbath (Jn.
 5:1-17).
-The miracle shows that Jesus isn’t limited by time but is always working.
+The next miracle indicated that Jesus wasn’t limited by time but is always working.
 He is all-powerful and never subject to growing weary or tired.
 The religious leaders were not happy that Jesus was healing on the Sabbath.
 They believed it conflicted with the law of Moses (Ex.
 35:2) so they attempted to stop Jesus, but He responded to them: “My Father is still working, and I am too.”
 What does this passage teach us about the dangers of legalism?

 4. The Messiah feeds 5,000 people with five loaves of bread and two fish (Jn.
 6:1-14).
-This miracle once again demonstrates the power and authority Jesus has over creation.
-He is able to call down bread from heaven and give daily sustenance to thousands of people.
-More importantly, Jesus teaches His disciples by this event that He is the “bread of life” and the source of nourishment, both physical and spiritual.
+The following miracle once again illustrated the power and authority Jesus has over creation.
+He was able to call down bread from heaven and give daily sustenance to thousands of people.
+More importantly, Jesus taught His disciples by this event that He is the “bread of life” and the source of nourishment, both physical and spiritual.
 The Bible informs us that if we seek Him with all our heart, He will be found (Deut.
 4:29; Jer.
 29:13; Matt.
 7:7).
 How often do you seek the Lord to receive nourishment?

 6. The God-Man heals a man born blind (Jn.
 9:1-41).
 This miracle is only reported in John’s gospel.
-This story exhibits that Jesus brings light into the world, both physical and spiritual.
+This story exhibited that Jesus brought light into the world, both physical and spiritual.
 When Jesus spoke to the people, He said: “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life” (Jn.
 8:12).
 When the light of life comes into your life, it produces healthy fruit: love, joy, peace, patience, kindness, goodness, gentleness, and self-control (Gal.
 5:22-23).
 Do you have the light of life or are you still walking in darkness, following the lusts of the flesh, the devil, and the world?